ivanvanderbyl/realtime-adapter/README.md

 Verb represents the normal HTTP method to translate to an action on the server.

+**Discussion***
 _It might make more sense for this to be the name of a CRUD action_

+This would better represent requesting the list of resources and a single resource.

 #### RESOURCE TYPE